 Brilynn Rakes spent 14 years pursuing a professional dance career.
 An excellent ballerina, Brilynn worked with renowned choreographers and performed in New York and other major cities.
 Although she is legally blind, Brilynn never let her visual impairment slow her down.
-Instead she began pursuing disability advocacy work to advance opportunities for others.
-She was featured on Dancing with the Stars, Access Hollywood Live, and CSPAN and the National Federation for the Blind’s radio show to drive awareness around disability rights issues.
+Instead, she began pursuing disability advocacy work to advance opportunities for others.
+She was featured on Dancing with the Stars, Access Hollywood Live, CSPAN, and the National Federation for the Blind’s radio show to drive awareness around disability rights issues.

 “I had been a Communications major in college, but I had never learned about the practical details of digital marketing that I could actually use on the job,” she said, “The program challenged me to think bigger about what I could pursue as a career.”

-Brilynn put her new marketing skills to use by first volunteering for the nonprofit Respectability, based in Palo Alto.
-In this volunteer capacity she launched a blog to advance their advocacy work and built a database of new contacts for the organization.
+Brilynn used her new marketing skills by first volunteering for the nonprofit Respectability, based in Palo Alto.
+In this volunteer capacity, she launched a blog to advance their advocacy work and built a database of new contacts for the organization.
 However, she was eager to find a paid marketing role where she could continue to learn and grow.

-After working with a Pathstream career coach, Brilynn reached out to her network and was offered a paid internship opportunity at Learning Ally, an organization that creates audiobooks for students with visual impairments and dyslexia.
+After working with a Pathstream career coach, Brilynn reached out to her network and was offered a paid internship opportunity at Learning Ally.
+This organization creates audiobooks for students with visual impairments and dyslexia.
 As the organization’s College Success Program Marketing intern, she is drafting content, developing promotional materials, and supporting the broader College Success team.